archid-protocol/archid-docs/docs/dapps/intro.md

 ## JavaScript Client

-The following docs reference a `client` JavaScript object.
+The following docs reference a `client` JavaScript object, and string addresses for `REGISTRY_CONTRACT` and `CW721_CONTRACT`.
 Assume you are working with an [arch3.js](https://www.npmjs.com/package/@archwayhq/arch3.js) client object.

 Here's an example of getting an [arch3.js](https://www.npmjs.com/package/@archwayhq/arch3.js) client.